equinor/res2df/docs/index.rst

 ======

-res2df is a Pandas DataFrame wrapper around resdata and opm.io, which are used to access binary files outputted by the reservoir simulators or their input files --- or any other tool outputting to the same data format.
+res2df is a Pandas DataFrame wrapper around resdata and opm.io, which are used to access :term:`binary files outputted by the reservoir simulators <output file>` or their :term:`input files <deck>` --- or any other tool outputting to the same data format.

 .. toctree::